 What started as Park City’s most popular food truck in 2009 now has a permanent home, allowing locals and tourists to get their “lobstah” fix almost any day of the week.
 At Freshies Lobster, find traditional Maine lobster rolls, New England eats, salads, pies, sandwiches and more.
 Owners Ben and Lorin Smaha know the business.
 Both were raised in New England (from Maine and New Hampshire, respectively).
 Ben even has a background in baiting, trapping and harvesting.
 With a mantra of “Shore to door in 24,” they are delivering a taste of home to customers who grew up in the Northeast inside this nautical-themed casual eatery.
 Be sure to try another taste of Maine, the delicious blueberry pie, and the restaurant’s Maine sarsaparilla root soda.
 Find the food truck at Park Silly Sunday Market and more.

-If you have never ventured away from Main Street and sampled the sushi and steaks at Lespri, you are missing out on Park City’s best-kept secret.
-Lespri is a quiet refuge where you can sit back, relax and enjoy an exceptionally crafted meal.
-The sushi is artfully prepared in the intimate sushi bar with unique combinations and special house-made sauces infused with fresh ingredients that will delight your taste buds.
+If you’ve never ventured away from Main Street and sampled the sushi and steaks at Lespri, you are missing out on Park City’s best-kept secret.
+Lespri is a quiet refuge where you can relax and enjoy an exceptionally crafted meal.
+The sushi is artfully prepared with unique combinations and house-made sauces infused with fresh ingredients that will delight your taste buds.
 If it’s a steak you’re craving, Lespri specializes in USDA Certified Prime meat.
-Only the top 2 percent of all meat ever receives this certification.
-The artful seasonal salads are beautiful and delicious.
-Don’t miss sides like Boursin-whipped potatoes and the decadent mac and cheese.
-The impressive wine list offers an incredible variety of choices and rare, hard-to-find bottles.
+Only the top two percent of all meat receives this certification.
+The seasonal salads are beautiful and delicious.
+Don’t miss sides like whipped potatoes and decadent mac and cheese.
+The impressive wine list offers an incredible variety and rare, hard-to-find bottles.
 Dine alfresco on the dog-friendly patio, or leave your pup at home and sit in the outdoor grotto.
 Inside, get comfortable in the main dining room, the bar area with three large booths or the intimate sushi bar.

-Whether you want to meet friends for an after-work drink and snack at the bar, have a quick lunch or gather with a few friends for dinner, Twisted Fern is a new favorite for Park City locals.
-This inviting neighborhood eatery was a welcome addition to town when it opened last spring.
-Chef Adam Ross takes an innovative approach with his lunch, dinner, après and cocktail menus.
+Whether you want to meet friends for an after-work drink and snack at the bar, have a leisurely lunch or gather with friends for dinner, Twisted Fern is a new favorite for Park City locals.
+This inviting neighborhood eatery was a welcome addition to town when it opened in June 2017.
+Chef Adam Ross takes an innovative approach with his lunch, dinner and cocktail menus.
 Making almost everything in-house, from the potato chips to all the sauces, he sources seasonal ingredients and lets veggies shine with his fresh menu.
-While the food is certainly sophisticated, there is still a warm, open vibe, allowing families and the après ski crowd to feel comfortable.
+While the food is certainly sophisticated, there is still a warm, open vibe, allowing families and the après crowd to feel comfortable.
 Look for local beers and an unpretentious wine list to accompany the meal.
-Don’t miss the chicken fried portabello served with a green peppercorn gravy.
-Desserts like a fry bread sundae are worth saving room for.
+Don’t miss the chicken-fried portobello served with a green peppercorn gravy.
+Desserts like the olive oil cake are worth saving room for.

 Whether you are craving pizza, pasta, a lighter salad or a stellar burger, Versante Hearth + Bar is a great choice for it all.
 Situated inside Park City Peaks Hotel, with a beautiful scenic view from the deck, Versante offers a comforting selection of options designed to please the entire family.
 Relax over a local craft beer while you enjoy a snack before you settle in and order dinner.
 The pizza options offer an interesting selection and toppings that will surprise you, like the Spiro with baby arugula, prosciutto, pistachios, honey and truffle oil.
 A full bar menu, selected wine list and craft cocktail menu are always an option too.
-Versante is a comfortable, casual addition to the dining scene in Park City offering great value.
+Versante is a comfortable, casual addition to the dining scene in Park City, offering great value.
 Save room for dessert, if you can.
 The berry cobbler cooked in a cast-iron skillet is not to be missed.